-Futureproof aims to make it easy for homeowners & contractors in the West of England to carry out energy saving improvements & refurbishments with confidence.
+Futureproof aims to make it easy for homeowners & contractors in the West of England to carry out energy saving retrofit & home improvements.

 Why do we need Futureproof?

 The fact is, our older homes were simply not built to suit the way we live our lives today.

 Over the years we’ve modernised our homes, sometimes for the better and sometimes with less successful outcomes - damp, condensation, mould growth and other unhealthy and unsightly consequences.
 Living in homes with these issues can be bad for our health and quality of life, as well as hard on our finances.

 However, in most cases these issues are easy to resolve, and along with other energy saving improvements can see significant benefits to your surroundings, making it warmer, easier to heat, healthier for your family, and for the wider environment.

 Why is Retrofit critical to the Climate Crisis?

 Recent research found that most of us in the UK think that people are responsible for climate change and 7/10 people think that we are already feeling the effects here in the UK.¹

 On 1 May, 2019 the UK government declared a national Climate Emergency.²

 At the same time the report from the UK Committee on Climate Change stated that we must eliminate our carbon emissions to zero by 2050.³ The report notes that reaching this target requires UK households to improve their homes with straightforward improvements, such as insulation, draught proofing and new windows.⁴